-- be at least 18 years of age or older

-- submit to crimanl background check
+- be at least 18 years of age or older - submit to substance abuse screening with negative result - hold a commercial learner's permit - submit to substance abuse screening with negative result

-- complete a DOT physical

-- submit to substance abuse screening with negative result

 The following outline of requirements should be used as a planning worksheet.
 Students should take care to check course prerequisites in planning their program of study.